OttieOtter

 Brazos Bend State Park

-The weather in February can make camping unbearable (even if you have an RV), but in 2016, the strong El Nino kept the colder weather to the north and provided a beautiful 4-day weekend for our late-winter southeast Texas RV camping adventure.
+The weather in February can make camping unbearable even if you have an RV; in 2016, the strong El Nino kept the colder weather to the north and provided a beautiful weekend for our late-winter southeast Texas RV camping adventure.

-We arrived at Brazos Bend state park on Thursday afternoon, secured our travel trailer in campsite #220 and began planning activities for our three night stay.
+We arrived at Brazos Bend State Park on Thursday afternoon, secured our travel trailer in campsite #218, and began planning activities for our three-night stay.
 The temperature was 68 degrees with a light north breeze.
-It felt a little cool, but nothing a long-sleeved T-Shirt couldn't fix.
+It was a little cool, but nothing a long-sleeved T-shirt couldn't fix.

 Brazos Bend State Park Oak Tree